elSomewhere/song_v_agent_4/data/script.md

 ---

 27. **Shot 27**
-    - **Action/Story Detail**: Mother’s cannons begin to float into place around its structure, each barrel glowing with red-orange energy.
+    - **Action/Story Detail**: Urmutter’s cannons begin to float into place around its structure, each barrel glowing with red-orange energy.
     - **Framing/Camera**: Medium shot on a single cannon segment, mechanical tendrils adjusting its position.
     - **Environment/Lighting**: Arc flashes of neon energy create bright highlights on the dark fortress surfaces.
 Smoke backlit by the glow.
     - **Mood**: Tense escalation, sign of a coming counterattack.

 28. **Shot 28**
-    - **Action/Story Detail**: Low-angle wide shot capturing multiple cannons and spires of Mother, all igniting with powerful neon energy.
+    - **Action/Story Detail**: Low-angle wide shot capturing multiple cannons and spires of Urmutter, all igniting with powerful neon energy.
-    - **Framing/Camera**: Dramatic perspective from the ground, making Mother tower ominously in the frame.
+    - **Framing/Camera**: Dramatic perspective from the ground, making Urmutter tower ominously in the frame.
     - **Environment/Lighting**: Shifting from dim dawn gloom to intense red-orange cast from the fortress’s power build-up.
     - **Mood**: Overwhelming, unstoppable ancient power awakening.

 ---

 29. **Shot 29**
-    - **Action/Story Detail**: Helena stands on the main road outside the central city square, watching Mother in the distance.
+    - **Action/Story Detail**: Helena stands on the main road outside the central city square, watching Urmutter in the distance.
 Her posture is tense but resolute.
-    - **Framing/Camera**: Medium shot from behind Helena, focusing on her silhouette facing Mother.
+    - **Framing/Camera**: Medium shot from behind Helena, focusing on her silhouette facing Urmutter.
 The fortress looms in the background.
     - **Environment/Lighting**: Early morning sun behind smoky clouds, plus the fortress’s red glow.
     - **Mood**: Silent confrontation, acceptance of the challenge.

 30. **Shot 30**
-    - **Action/Story Detail**: Close-up on Helena’s face as she narrows her eyes, acknowledging Mother’s threat yet determined to proceed.
+    - **Action/Story Detail**: Close-up on Helena’s face as she narrows her eyes, acknowledging Urmutter’s threat yet determined to proceed.
     - **Framing/Camera**: Tight shot.
 We see the reflection of the fortress’s glow in her dark eyes.
     - **Environment/Lighting**: Intense, swirling dust.
-Red highlights from Mother’s energy.
+Red highlights from Urmutter’s energy.
     - **Mood**: Steely resolve and latent dread.

 ---

-## **ACT 6: MOTHER’S COUNTERATTACK**
+## **ACT 6: URMUTTER’S COUNTERATTACK**

 31. **Shot 31**
-    - **Action/Story Detail**: Mother’s cannons discharge in unison, massive beams obliterating Silicate troops and vehicles.
+    - **Action/Story Detail**: Urmutter’s cannons discharge in unison, massive beams obliterating Silicate troops and vehicles.
     - **Framing/Camera**: Wide shot of the battlefield, with multiple red-orange energy beams arcing across the cityscape.
 Silicate lines erupt in explosions.
     - **Environment/Lighting**: Bright flashes of destructive energy.
 Smoke, fire, debris in the city.
     - **Mood**: Chaos, cataclysmic counterstrike.